captbaritone/gounod-le_crucifix/README.md

     \keepWithTag #'english \new ChoirStaff <<

+You will also need to change the lines that a commented out for the poet value in the header.

 Then issue the command from the "How do I compile the French pdf?" section above.